 Be mindful of feelings of mental fatigue, stress becoming chronic, feeling under the weather for prolonged periods, puffiness.

 I love Subtle Energy products.
-My first one was Digital Acupuncture which I also recommend for harmonizing energy through the different organ systems and meridians, including the Kidneys.
+My first one was the now-retired Digital Acupuncture which I also recommend for harmonizing energy through the different organ systems and meridians, including the Kidneys.
 The Audio Rejuvenation is fantastic for the adrenals, replenishing our energy.

 Energy Medicine transmits energetic signatures.
 In this case, jing-boosting substances such as cordyceps and astragalus root, without depleting the actual physical living being.
 There are a host of ways to work with Subtle Energy products, including listening to the audio or using the mandalas in meditation.
 Click on the links to learn more and to sample the audio.